deu439/EUSIPCO-2025/README.md

 # Fast Bayesian Estimation Using Location-type Variational Representations
 This is the official repository that hosts the code to the EUSIPCO 2025 paper "Fast Bayesian Estimation Using Location-type Variational Representations".
-Preprint of the article is available in the repository root.
+Pdf of the article is available in the repository root.

 ![Convergence of the Type I and the proposed method on a toy 2d problem.](contour.png)